Matthiasclee/VisionTest/readme.md

 #### Mirroring
 You can toggle mirroring on and off by pressing `!`.

+#### Dev Setup
+On UNIX systems, export the `receiver_port` variable as /dev/tty.xxxx or whatever the receiver is mounted on.

 ###  Default key binds
 * `u`: One size bigger
 * `d`: One size smaller